-This is us (Jenny and Jay) almost 10 years ago…
+This is us (Jenny and Jay) over a decade ago…

 We’re in Don Det, Laos, and this photo was taken outside our beloved hut.
 That hut was just US$1 per night.
 It may have had a few dead cockroaches under the stained mattress, the shower consisted of a hose at the back and there was no electricity.
 But for our purpose at that stage of our travelling lives, it was perfect.
 We were travelling from London to Sydney over land and sea (no planes were allowed) on a minuscule budget and every penny counted.
 A hut with hammocks and a river view for US$1 made us very happy.

 Fast-forward to the present day and our accommodation priorities have drastically changed.
 We still try to travel on a budget, but we now have our two little boys to consider (Arthur – 3 years and Ezra – 18 months); and we may once in a while stay in an all inclusive beach resort to make life easy.

 But in all instances, we now research and book where we are staying in advance, rather than turning up on the day, walking around a few places and then making our choice based almost entirely on price.
 A lot of thought goes into finding the best family accommodation that suits us.
 So for every accommodation we book, here is a check-list we go by.

 This goes without saying, but our number one priority is the safety of our boys.
 We keep away from dodgy areas, ensure there’s no dangerous escape routes from the room (e.g. a climbable balcony with a steep drop the other side) and check that there is no exposed wiring to frazzle themselves on.
 Tripadvisor reviews are a great source of information on this.